A criterion for absolute continuity relative to the law of fractional Brownian motion: Introduction and statement of the main result

 where $g\in C^2(\bR)$ is strictly monotone.
 This problem arises from the desire to estimate the \lq roughness' of a rough stochastic volatility model (see, e.g., \cite{GatheralRosenbaum}) from its realized quadratic variation.
 Rough stochastic volatility models often involve an additional drift, i.e., they are based on $X$ as in \eqref{XH eq} or \eqref{OU process eq} instead of $W^H$ and so one will observe the process

-If we know that the law of $X$ is absolutely continuous with respect to the law of $W^H$ for every given $H\in(0,1)$, then we can conclude immediately that the strong consistency of the estimator carries over from the process $Y^{W^H}$ to the process $Y^X$. \end{example}
+If we know that the law of $X$ is absolutely continuous with respect to the law of $W^H$ for every given $H\in(0,1)$, then we can conclude immediately that the strong consistency of the estimator carries over from the process $Y^{W^H}$ to the process $Y^X$.
+Clearly, analogous statements hold for other strongly consistent statistical estimators in the context of fractional Brownian motion; see, e.g., \cite{KubiliusMishura} for examples. \end{example}